irstavr/FindPath/README.md

 | ?- consult(solveMaze.pl).

-To test every possible path of the maze, s
+To test every possible path of the maze, run:
-run:

 | ?- print_paths.